Image showing connections laid over scenes from an office, pipeline, and mining operation

 Generative AI technologies have disrupted classrooms in a way not seen since the dial-up internet boom of the 1990s.
 As teachers, how can we cut through the hype surrounding AI in education to understand its limitations, ethical harms, and potential affordances for learning, access, and equity?

-Inspired by this question, the AI and Digital Literacy: Toward an Inclusive and Empowering Teaching Practice (AIDL 2025) Institute will explore how to teach writing, research, and critical inquiry in the face of developing generative AI technology.
+The AI and Digital Literacy Institute (AIDL 2025) will explore how to teach writing, research, and critical inquiry in the face of developing generative AI technology.
 Designed for U.S. secondary school, community college, and college humanities educators, this program will put teachers in conversation with top scholars who work on AI and critical digital literacy.
 The institute offers educators resources to navigate the pedagogical and ethical challenges and opportunities posed by AI in the classroom, as well as providing opportunities to gain experience with tools and to design and/or redesign assignments, classroom exercises, and policies for one’s classroom, department, school, or district.

 Applicant priority will be given to ensure a diversity of schools, institutional types, geographical regions, and educational levels are represented.
 Particularly of interest are teachers who show evidence of leadership, a commitment to engaged teaching practices, and a willingness to promote digital literacy not only in the classroom but with colleagues.
 Successful applicants will receive a stipend.